 This member chairs the Communications Committee comprised of BCDB faculty and students.
 The committee is responsible for regular BCDB website maintenance and updates.
 This Committee collaborates with the Recruiting Committee to provide materials for recruiting, makes contributions to intra-program communication through the Leading Edge newsletter, and other internal means of communication.

-These members organize and oversee all aspects of graduate student recruiting.
-This includes not only the spring "recruiting season" but also contacts with interested students throughout the year, recruiting trips, etc. Recruiter also helps design and create recruiting material such as program brochures.
+These members organize and oversee all aspects of graduate student admissions.
+This includes not only the spring "recruiting season" but also contacts with interested students throughout the year, recruiting trips, etc. The Admissions Chair also helps design and create recruiting material such as program brochures.
 This can also extend to maintenance of the website and any other recruitment tools.

 This member oversees all coursework in the program.
 A major responsibility is identifying appropriate course directors for required courses as well as the Ethics module.
 This member is also familiar with the content of each course and hence makes an effort to ensure minimal overlap and appropriate coverage of diiferent topics.